 Issues grants of up to $20,000 to individuals with disabilities up to the age of 65 who need assistive technology or equipment to maintain their independence in the community.
 An example might be money to install a stair lift to allow a person to remain in a two-story residence.

 Owners/renters can modify their residences with a visual smoke detector.
 For renters, the landlord provides visual detectors.
 For owners who cannot afford a visual detector, they can apply to the Visual Smoke Detector Program.
 Contact NVRC for the one-page grant form.

-Home-modifications for veterans or service personnel who sustained an injury resulting in service-connected disability.
-Funds can be used to widen doorways and add ramps for wheelchair accessibility, install grab bars in a bathroom, for example.
+Home modifications for veterans or service personnel who sustained a line-of-duty injury resulting in service-connected disability.
+Issues grants of up to $6,000 per residence or rental unit.
+Funds can be used, for example, to widen doorways, add ramps for wheelchair accessibility, and/or install grab bars in a bathroom.

 Income tax credits of up to $5,000, or 50% of the cost of retrofitting existing dwellings or incorporating livable-home features in new homes.
 Excess may be carried forward up to seven years.
 Retrofits include barrier-free route to a zero-step entrance; widened doors and hallways; lifts and elevators; accessible light switches; accessible bathroom and kitchen facilities - to name just a few examples.
 Applications due by February 28 of the year following completion of the purchase or retrofit(s).

 Real estate tax relief, tax relief for renters, and car tax relief are available to income/asset eligible citizens who are 65 or older or have a disability.
 Returning applicants must file between January 1 and April 1.
 First-time filers have until December 31.